Our research projects

 The project advances an alternative explanation to the financial crisis from a social network perspective.
 In contrast to existing explanations of bubbles focusing on demand-side and investor-behavioural accounts of bubbles, we are seeking to portrait developments in the supply-side, or in other words, how do financial markets grow to become what is widely recognised as a “bubble”?
 We are using the US market for CDO structuration as a case study to give a time-map of actors entering (and exiting) the market and to show that actors’ positions within the market may inhibit market efficiency where the presence of apparently risk-mitigating actors is nullified by the fact that they sourced and managed asset generated by a highly concentrated core.

-Organizational Forms and Managerial Work in Comparative Perspective (Daniel Tischer, John Hassard, Paula Hyde and Leo McCann)
+Organisational Forms and Managerial Work in Comparative Perspective

-As part of this large research project I am organising the collection and analysis of cross-sectional ego-network data on middle managers in different firms & industries, and across 6 countries.
-The aim is to better understand how work-related social networks impact on middle managers, both in a supporting capacity (advise, trust, status) and in a stress-inducing capacity (negative ties).
+As part of this large research project I am organising the collection and analysis of cross-sectional ego-network data on middle managers in different firms and industries, and across six countries.
+The aim is to better understand how work-related social networks impact on middle managers, both in a supporting capacity (advice, trust, status) and in a stress-inducing capacity (negative ties).